 Researchers interested in areas of brain that control motivation

 The 20 Veterans in the study averaged 77 in age; nearly all of them were men.
 They had all received an Alzheimer’s diagnosis based on a memory test and other assessments.
-Padala and his team administered rTMS or the sham stimulation nearly 45 minutes per day for 20 days over a four-week period, with 3,000 stimulations each session.
-The total of 60,000 brain stimulations with a highly focused 3 Tesla magnet—the strength of a standard MRI (magnetic resonance imaging) scanner—was key.
+Padala and his team administered rTMS or the sham stimulation nearly 45 minutes per day for 20 days over a 4 week period, with 3,000 stimulations each session.
+The total of 60,000 brain stimulations with a highly focused 3 Tesla magnet – the strength of a standard MRI (magnetic resonance imaging) scanner – was key.

-Caption: Dr. Prasad Padala simulates repetitive transcranial magnetic stimulation for mapping the brain of a research assistant at the Central Arkansas VA, Ashlyn Jendro.
-She’s holding her thumb up to indicate the twitching caused by the pulses.
-(Photo by Jeff Bowen)
+Dr. Prasad Padala simulates repetitive transcranial magnetic stimulation for mapping the brain of a research assistant at the Central Arkansas VA, Ashlyn Jendro.
+She’s holding her thumb up to indicate the twitching caused by the pulses (photo credit: Jeff Bowen).

 The researchers targeted an area of the brain called the dorsolateral pre-frontal cortex, which has many connections to parts of the brain that control motivation.
 “Since we are focusing on apathy, that was an area of interest,” says Padala, who is also affiliated with the University of Arkansas for Medical Sciences.

 In addition to observing a much greater improvement in apathy at the four-week mark in the patients who received rTMS, the researchers recorded a “significantly greater improvement” in memory, attention, and cognition in the rTMS patients at four weeks.
 Although not as much as the brain stimulation group, those who received the sham treatment also showed improvement in apathy, a trend that could be attributed to the “placebo effect” and that is similar to results in medication trials, Padala says.